On prethermal time crystals from semi-holography: Results

 The left panel of \cref{fig:inhomo-sound-dispersion} illustrates the imaginary part of the frequency as a function of $\momentum$ for a representative value $\gamma=0.01$, showing the emergence of the IZM and its subsequent motion into the upper half-plane.
 The right panel of \cref{fig:inhomo-sound-dispersion} displays the dependence of the zero-mode momentum $\momentum_0$ on~$\gamma$ (or equivalently, on temperature).
 We observe that $\momentum_0\to \infty$ as $\gamma\to 0$.
 As $\gamma$ increases, $\momentum_0$ initially decreases, reaches a minimum near $\gamma\simeq 0.01$, and then grows with further increase in~$\gamma$, demonstrating that the IZM persists even at higher temperatures.
 For $\gamma\gtrsim 0.17$, $\momentum_0$ grows very rapidly, making its precise numerical extraction increasingly challenging with our code.
 This temperature dependence contrasts with the semi-holographic model of~\cite{Mondkar:2021qsf}, where the IZM appeared only at low temperatures.

 Physically, an inhomogeneous zero mode is the signal that the homogeneous thermal state wants to develop structure: a static fluctuation with non-zero wavelength that neither decays nor grows.
 In our model, this happens in the longitudinal (sound) channel, where the hybridized gapped MIS mode crosses the origin at a finite momentum $\momentum_0$.
 For $\momentum < \momentum_0$ the mode has ${\rm Im}\, \freq < 0$ and inhomogeneous perturbations relax back to equilibrium, while for $\momentum > \momentum_0$ the same branch moves into the upper half–plane and becomes unstable.
-The point $\freq(\momentum_0) = 0$ therefore marks the onset of a finite-wavelength Gregory–Laflamme–type instability of the planar black brane, with a preferred length scale $2 \pi/\momentum_0$.
+The point $\freq(\momentum_0) = 0$ therefore marks the onset of a short wavelength instability of the planar black brane, with a preferred length scale $2 \pi/\momentum_0$.
 From the quasihydrodynamic viewpoint spelled out in \cref{app:sec:quasihydro}, this mode can be interpreted as an energy-density fluctuation whose relaxation time $\tau_e(\momentum)$ becomes momentum-dependent and precisely cancels the sound-mode damping at $\momentum=\momentum_0$, converting a purely damped non-hydrodynamic excitation into a static deformation of the energy density.
-In a broader context, finite-momentum zero modes of this kind are the linearized fingerprints of spatially modulated phases.
-In condensed-matter systems, the classic examples are Fulde–Ferrell–Larkin–Ovchinnikov (LOFF) states, where Cooper pairs condense with a non-zero centre-of-mass momentum, and the superconducting gap acquires a sinusoidal or more complicated spatial profile.\footnote{Microscopically, this occurs when a Zeeman field or spin imbalance splits the Fermi surfaces of up- and down-spin electrons, so that pairing is energetically favoured at a finite wavevector set by the Fermi–surface mismatch~\cite{RevModPhys.76.263, Zheng_2014}.
-The soft collective mode associated with this ordering becomes gapless at that wavevector, $\freq(\momentum_0) \to 0$, signalling a continuous transition to an inhomogeneous ground state that breaks translations and, often, spin or rotational symmetry.} LOFF-like phases have been discussed in superconductors and also in dense QCD and neutron-star matter.
-There is growing experimental evidence for LOFF behaviour in layered organic and heavy-fermion superconductors, where NMR, specific-heat, and magnetocaloric measurements suggest a modulated superconducting phase in high fields~\cite{Shimahara2008, Imajo_2022}.